TL;DR

 or blkid /mnt/data

 will provide detailed information about the drive, including its unique identifier, file system type (e.g., ext4), and any assigned labels.
-This enables you to gather comprehensive details about specific mounted disks, assisting you in accurately identifying and managing them based on their attributes.
+Can I list the mounted disks in a specific directory?

 command.
 By utilizing the -D